View device details

 |Security identifier||The security identifier (SID).
 The SID is a unique number of a user, user group, or other security principal.
 For example:||S-1-83625951649466-0|

 |Dedicated hardware||Indicates if dedicated hardware exists for a Trusted Platform Module (TPM).

-Note that the unique identifier (hash) is not shown for devices with a Trusted Platform Module (TPM).
+The unique identifier (hash) isn’t shown for devices with a Trusted Platform Module (TPM).
 Instead, the placeholder Present - No hash available appears.